Department Head: Robert Hull

 Duquette, D.J.—Ph.D.
 (Massachusetts Institute of Technology); environmental and surface effects on the mechanical behavior of metals, corrosion, stress corrosion fatigue (John Tod Horton Distinguished Professor in Materials Engineering).

 Keblinski, P.—Ph.D.
-(Pennsylvania State University); atomic mesoscopic-level computational modeling of interfacial processes; structure-property correlations; interfaces in silicon, diamond and metals; thin film growth; phase separation.
+(Pennsylvania State University); atomic-level computational modeling of interfacial processes; structure-property correlations; heat flow at nanoscale, polymer nanocomposites.

 Messler, R.W., Jr.—Ph.D.
 (Rensselaer Polytechnic Institute); materials in manufacturing, welding.

 Ramanath, G.—Ph.D.
 (University of Illinois); thin film electronic materials; interconnects, diffusion barriers, low-k dielectrics; characterization of interfacial reactions, kinetics, and mechanisms of microstructure and phase evolution during deposition and annealing; processing self-organized structures for microelectronics applications.

 Schadler, L.S.—Ph.D.
 (University of Pennsylvania); mechanical, electrical, and optical properties of polymer nanocomposites with an emphasis on designed interfaces to control macroscopic properties.

 Siegel, R.W.—Ph.D.
 (University of Illinois); synthesis, processing, structure, and properties of functional nanostructured materials including metals, ceramics, and composites; biomaterials; atomic-scale defects and diffusion in materials (Robert W. Hunt Professor).